Tharunaya/tharunaya.github.io/_posts/2021-02-25-tenableCTF-writeup.md

 ##### File
 ![task image](/assets/img/01_TenableCTF/broken_qr.png)
 ##### Solution
 In this task, above QR code had to be restored into a scannable format.
-My main resource for this task was the article "Wounded QR codes" by DataGenetics (https://www.datagenetics.com/blog/november12013/index.html).
+My main resource for this task was the article [Wounded QR codes](https://www.datagenetics.com/blog/november12013/index.html) by DataGenetics.
 ![image from the article](https://www.datagenetics.com/blog/november12013/anat.png) I started by restoring the positioning markers in the top left and top right corner by simply copying the one from the bottom left corner into their positions.
 Then, I fixed the left timing mark by copying the other one, rotating it by 90 degrees and putting it in the correct position.
 My last step was to copy a single black square and insert it at any position where remains indicated former black markers.
 However, that step was probably optional as it restored no markers essential for scanning a QR code.
 I used the open source image editor Krita.
 ![progress image](/assets/img/01_TenableCTF/qr_reconstruction.png)